 For the upcoming month of March, I’m going to do another retrospective month.
 But this time it’ll be a retro studio that was bought and consequently closed by EA.
 And you’re going to choose between FOUR candidates in this pool:

-When designing a game heavily based in a classic title and it doesn’t have its own proper identity, it runs the risk of being considered a clone or rip-off.
+When designing a game heavily based on a classic title and it doesn’t have its own proper identity, it runs the risk of being considered a clone or a rip-off.
 Today, we’ll take a look at one such game and decide if it’s a rip-off or not.
 I’m talking about Low Blow.